Ma Long

-Ma Long (马龙 (Mǎ Lóng); born 20 October 1988) is a Chinese table tennis player and the reigning Olympic singles champion.
-Widely regarded as the greatest table tennis player of all time, he is the first and only male player to complete a career Double Grand Slam as the Olympic gold medalist in men's singles in 2016 and 2020.
-He held the ranking of number 1 for a total of 64 months (and 34 consecutive months from March 2015), the most by any male in the history of table tennis.
-He is also champion in World Championships in men's singles in 2015, 2017 and 2019.
-His records led the International Table Tennis Federation to nickname him as "The Dictator" and "The Dragon" (derived from his name, Lóng, which represents the zodiac year of his birth).
-Since 2014, he has been the captain of the Chinese national table tennis men's team.
+Ma Long (马龙 (Mǎ Lóng); born 20 October 1988) is a Chinese professional table tennis player.
+He is a two-time Olympic champion, three-time World Champion, and three-time World Cup champion in men's singles.
+Widely regarded as the greatest table tennis player of all time, he is the only male player to complete a career double Grand Slam as the Olympic gold medalist in men's singles in 2016 and 2020.
+He is also the only table tennis athlete to win 6 gold medals in the Summer Olympics — no other player has more than 4.
+He holds the record for most Olympic gold medals won by a Chinese athlete.

+Ma held the world number 1 ranking for a total of 64 months (and 34 consecutive months from March 2015), the most by any man in the history of table tennis.
+He won the World Championship in men's singles consecutively in 2015, 2017 and 2019.
+His records led the International Table Tennis Federation to nickname him "The Dictator" and "The Dragon" (derived from his name, Lóng, which represents the zodiac year of his birth).
+From 2014, he is the captain of the Chinese national table tennis men's team.